Automatic Discovery and Description of Human Planning Strategies: A new method for discovering and describing human planning strategies

 \subsection{Data collection and data preparation}

 To use our method for discovering human strategies, the data collected in the experiments is required to meet certain criteria.
-Firstly, the experiment has to externalize people's planning by using a computerized process-tracing paradigms for planning.
+Firstly, the experiment has to externalize people's planning by using a computerized process-tracing paradigms for planning (see ``Externalization'' in Figure~\ref{fig:pipeline}).
 In our benchmark studies we used the Mouselab-MDP paradigm \citep{Callaway2021,CallawayLiederKrueger2017}, since to our knowledge, it is the only such paradigm that is available so far.
 To study one-shot decision-making, on the other hand, one could use the standard Mouselab paradigm \citep{payne1988adaptive}, ISLab \citep{cook1993computerized}, MouseTrace \citep{jasper2002mousetrace} or other similar environments.
 Secondly, the experiments need to gather participants' \emph{planning operations} that we define as sequences of state-action pairs generated by each of the participants.
 The states are defined in terms of the information that the participant has collected about the task environment.
 The actions are the information gathering operations that the participant performs to arrive at their plan.
 Thirdly, the gathered planning operations should be saved in a CSV file that would additionally contain labels of the experimental block they came from (e.g. 'train' or 'test'), and labels corresponding to participant id.
 In our case this data was separated into distinct CSVs and custom Mouselab-MDP functions extracted states, actions, blocks and ids from them into a new (Python) object.
+The result of this process is visually presented in Figure~\ref{fig:pipeline} as the ``Planning operations'' arrow.